NyoroGiraffe/Experi-City/03_WorldBuilding/ExperimentalCities.md

 In Experimental Cities, minors from outside the city who are in financial distress are provided with protection without any conditions.

 → See: [**Population**](https://nyorogiraffe.github.io/Experi-City/04_Analyses/A05_Population.html)

 ---
+<a id="defense"></a>
+# Urban Defense

+For Flora, who governs the city to ensure that citizens can continue to generate “Narrative Happiness,” the situation where citizens are at high risk of being caught up in war, crime, and the like is what must be avoided at all costs.
+For this reason, in Experimental Cities, while humans do work within the police force responsible for urban security, tasks involving attacks on or defense against external enemies or criminals—particularly those that involve killing or injuring people, or life-threatening actions—are handled by robots and information systems, ensuring that humans are involved as little as possible.

+In Experimental Cities, there is no concept of having separate police forces responsible for urban public safety and military forces responsible for defending against or attacking external threats.
+Both operate under Flora’s oversight, with the City Office’s Police Department defending the city through the collaborative efforts of robots, information systems, and humans.

+Under [the Charter of the Experimental Cities](https://nyorogiraffe.github.io/Experi-City/03_WorldBuilding/Charter.html), if an Experimental City comes under armed attack, other cities are obligated to share information and resources to provide support.
+However, none of the Experimental Cities have formed such military alliances with other nations and maintain military and political neutrality.

+---
 <a id="citizenship"></a>